Skip to content

 Key features:

-- RPC is supported for controlling any one or several relay channels (switch_ry1~switch_ry5) through Modbus function code 05, with state written back to shared attributes for form populate.
+8. Each relay channel has its own dedicated RPC (swm_ry1_action_22108~swm_ry5_action_22108), controlling that relay through Modbus function code 05, with state written back to shared attributes for form populate.

 This solution is suitable for quickly upgrading traditional RS-485 DIDO controllers into LoRaWAN wireless devices and connecting them to ThinkLink for remote monitoring, remote control, and third-party platform data subscription.